Preserving archival materials at archive depot/ archival institution

 These are archives of Norwegian governmental bodies and international help organisations.

 97 000 unique materials, including the only existing copy of the “Yalpana Vaipava Malai” were burnt to ashes.
 “Yalpana Vaipava Malai” was a history of Jaffna written by Tamil poet Mayil Vaakaanar in 1736.
-At this point, I would like to mention that Norway has also experienced that parts of their archive been confiscated by German invasion under the second world war.
+At this point, I would like to mention that Norway has also experienced that parts of its archive been confiscated by the German invasion during the second world war.